Chair | Partner, Grant Thornton New Zealand Limited, Chartered Accountants and Business Advisers

 Jane has extensive marketing experience, having worked as a marketing manager for tourism attractions, hotels, local bodies and regional tourism organisations.
 She has spent considerable time within New Zealand and internationally, representing Christchurch and Canterbury as destinations.
 Jane is the co-owner of Leighs Construction Ltd.

 Board Member | Artist

 Darryn George (Ngā Puhi) is both a recognised New Zealand artist and a highly regarded art teacher at Christ's College.
 Darryn gained his Master of Fine Arts (Painting) from the Royal Melbourne Institute of Technology in 1998.
-He has been exhibiting since 1994 and in 2009 he was a finalist in the Wallace Trust Art Award.
+He has been exhibiting since 1994 both nationally and internationally.

 Darryn has had a long-term interest in scale.
 His works range from those of a domestic scale to such large-scale works as the 29 square metre work The Lambs' Book of Life (Folder Wall), that he created for SCAPE 6, 2011.
 In 2013, he was chosen as one of the artists to exhibit at the New Zealand collateral exhibition at the Venice Biennale.

 Board Member | Business Director, South Island Infrastructure, BECA